Part-Aware Fine-grained Object Categorization using Weakly Supervised Part Detection Network: Experiments

 We introduce in Section \ref{implementation details} that PartNet is constructed from an image-level base model, and multiple part-level models can also be obtained by fine-tuning the image-level model with the region proposals respectively detected by the learned part detectors of PartNet.
 PartNet contributes to fine-grained categorization by aggregating local discriminative evidence provided by part detectors.
 Complementary to PartNet, image- and part-level models may respectively provide their own discrimination by emphasizing either the holistic image or each of the individual parts.
 It is arguably beneficial to use an ensemble of these models to further boost classification performance.
 Empirical success of similar model ensemble is also presented in {\cite{opaddl, macnn, lookcloser}.

 For model ensemble in this section, we use the VGGNet based PartNet with the two variants introduced in Section \ref{SecPartNetVariants}.
 Table \ref{Table:Different_Models} shows results of individual models and various model combinations of the ensemble.
+We can observe that:

-In particular, averaging the classification probabilities of image- and part-level models achieves large performance improvement (e.g., 3.92\% on the CUB-200-2011 and 1.35\% on the Oxford Flower 102) over result of using the image-level model alone.
-Combining PartNet, image-level and part-level models further boosts classification performance on the two datasets.
+\begin{itemize} \item Classification accuracies of the individual part-level models are relatively low, which may be attributed to the relatively less information contained in individual parts, and also the occasional failure of part detection.
+Figure \ref{fig:detection_error} shows two main reasons (i.e., complex background and heavy occlusion) causing the failure of part detection.
+However, averaging the predictions of three part-level models boosts the accuracy by a large margin, proving that the detected three part-level regions are complementary with each other. \item Averaging the classification probabilities of image- and part-level models achieves large performance improvements (e.g., 3.92\%, 1.35\%, and 1.44\% on the datasets of CUB-200-2011, Oxford Flower 102, and Oxford-IIIT Pet respectively) over the results of using the image-level models alone, justifying the complementarity of holistic image and individual parts. \item Combining PartNet, image-level, and part-level models further boosts classification performance on the three datasets, certifying the effectiveness of our proposed method. \end{itemize}